fmemuir/COASTGUARD/README.md

 ```
 cd CoastLearn

-~/CoastLearn$ conda env create -f coastlearn_environment.yml
+conda env create -f coastlearn_environment.yml
 ```
-Please note that solving and building the environment can take some time.
+Please note that solving and building the environment can take some time (can be up to a few hours!).
 Once this step is complete, all the required packages will have been installed in an environment called `coastlearn`.
 Always make sure that the environment is activated with:

 ```
-~/CoastLearn$ conda activate coastlearn
+conda activate coastlearn
 ```
 ### 1.3 Activate Google Earth Engine API